Polish Teachers' Union: History

 First Polish teachers trade unions date to 1905, the year that marks the period of unrest known as the Revolution in the Kingdom of Poland (1905–1907).
 The Polish Teachers' Union has been created in 1930 from the merger of the Union of Polish Teachers of Elementary Schools and the Trade Union of Teachers of Polish High Schools, both dating to 1919.

 In the 1930s, ZNP, numbering over 50,000 members before World War II, and being the largest Polish association and trade union for educators, became increasingly influenced by socialists, which caused it to be eventually suspended by the conservative and right-leaning Polish government.
 In response, the socialist wing of ZNP organized the large Polish teachers strike (1937), which succeeded in having the government back down and reinstate the organization.
-ZNP at that time maintained also auxiliary institutions, such as the Pedegogical Institute, and run summer vocational courses.
+ZNP at that time maintained also auxiliary institutions, such as the Pedagogical Institute, and run summer vocational courses.

 During the war, ZNP continued to exist as part of the underground education in Poland during World War II, in the form of the Secret Teaching Organization.
 The Organization was created towards the end of October 1939 in Warsaw response to German closure of most Polish educational institutions and repressions against teachers.

 After the war, ZNP was reinstated by the new Polish communist government, but had relatively little real influence.
 It was briefly suspended during the martial law in 1981.
 In 1984 it joined the All-Poland Alliance of Trade Unions.
 Like most other Polish trade unions, ZNP became independent after the fall of communism in 1989.
 The Union leaders decided to keep it aligned to the Polish left (Social Democracy of Poland), which caused a split, as some of the members left for the Solidarity-aligned trade unions.
 Nonetheless, it remained and is currently the largest Polish trade union for teachers and educators.